-You know the old adage, “We eat with our eyes”?
-It’s true!
-I know that when I’m looking for a recipe to make, I’ll only consider it if the photos make me hungry.
+Because you know the old adage, “We eat with our eyes”?
+Well… it’s true!
+I know that when I’m looking for a recipe to make, I’ll only consider it if the photos are mouthwatering.

 1. Use natural light